Frequently Asked Questions

-We request that you give us 5 days notice.
+We request that you give us five days notice.

 What type of documentation do I need to provide in order to rent a space?

-We require a government issued photo ID (e.g: driver’s license, state ID, or passport).
+We require a government issued photo ID (e.g: driver’s license or state ID).

 Do I need to sign a long-term lease?